About Scot A. Forrider

 Wildlife Graphite Artist | Conservation Focus

 Scot A. Forrider is an American graphite artist whose work focuses on wildlife and endangered species.
-Working exclusively in black-and-white pencil, his drawings emphasize detail, texture, and the quiet presence of the animals themselves.
+Working exclusively in black-and-white pencil, his drawings emphasize remarkable detail, texture, and the quiet presence of the animals themselves.

 Artistic Background